 PT-204: Catholic Fiction

 In this course several classic Catholic novels are read.
-The conversations, theology and spirituality of the authors are examined to help the students interpret the fictional texts.
+The conversion, theology and spirituality of the authors are examined to help the students interpret the fictional texts.
 Such themes as the priesthood, spirituality, temptation, and the modern Church are covered.
 The students are encouraged to discover the implicit theology in the various Catholic novels studied.

 PH-207: The Philosophy of Nature